synyx/sybil/README.md

 ### Working so far ###

-* Saves and loads Tinkerforge bricks and LED Strips bricklets to/from Neo4j database.
+* Saves and loads Tinkerforge bricks, LED Strips bricklets and Dual Relay bricklets to/from Neo4j database.
 * Reads configuration from JSON files.
 * Outputs Statuses on LED Strips *(see integration test org.synyx.sybil.out.SingleStatusOnLEDStripTest)*
+    * Outputs Statuses of Jenkins build jobs, updated every 60 seconds.
 * Outputs arbitrary pixels and sprites " " *(see integration test org.synyx.sybil.out.OutputLEDStripTest)*
+    * Does this via a HTTP API.
 * Serves a *very barebones* REST API showing the configured the bricks and bricklets.

 ### Execution ###

 #### Configuration ####

-To run or deploy the server you need `bricks.json`, `ledstrips.json`, and `jenkins.json` in the `config/` directory.
+To run or deploy the server you need `bricks.json`, `ledstrips.json`, and `jenkins.json` in `/home/sybil-config/`, and `jenkinsservers.json` in `/home/sybil/`.
 Note that all the names used in the configuration files *must* be lowercase.

 #### Running ####